Honinbou02/zqlite/README.md

 ---

-**🚀 ZQLite v0.5.0 - The world's most advanced post-quantum cryptographic database!**
+**🚀 zqlite - The world's most advanced post-quantum cryptographic database!**

 *Ready for the quantum computing era* 🌟